maitag/peote-net/README.md

 [Haxe](http://haxe.org) library api to use joint-protocol of [peote-server](https://github.com/maitag/peote-server)

 This Library is written in [Haxe](http://haxe.org) to provide simple Client/Server Networking-API
-for multiple targets (cpp, android, html5, flash).
+for multiple targets (cpp, neko, android, html5, flash).

 Inside webbrowser it gives fallback-support (websocket or swf-socket-bridge) and on server side
 [peote-server](https://github.com/maitag/peote-server) redirect TCP-Packets with simple and fast protocol.